 Of course!
-Tickets are priced at £11 for 5-16 year olds and under for under 4 year olds.
-Alternatively, Family Tickets are available for £45 and include 2 Adults and 2 x 5-16 year olds.
-For more information on tickets, please click here.
+Tickets are priced at £11 for 5-16 year olds and under 4 year olds are free.
+Alternatively, Family Tickets are available for £45 (£48 on the Gate) and include 2 Adults and up to two 5-16 year olds.

 If you have any specific allergies or intolerances please ask a member of staff in The Stables Café, or contact us before your visit.